balzua/struct-graphql/README.md

 # struct-graphql

 ## Running the application
 Use `docker-compose up -d` to run the application.
-The application will be available on port 4000 of the container
+The application will be available on port 4000 of the container.
+This will seed the database with starting data.
+To restart the server while preserving changes made to the database, use `docker-compose restart app` to restart the web server only.

 ## Running tests
 First please use `npm install` to install dependencies for the test.